 Wang Mang defeated all the forces of the Liu Clan that had fought against him, then he announced himself as emperor, and established a new Dynasty named Xin, with support from large numbers of officials and civilians.

 Then Emperor Wang Mang implemented a series of reform policies, which were frequently considered radical in the history of China.

 He was sometimes considered as a time-traveler because many of his policies resembled those utilized in recent decades of China.

 It felt like a Chinese that was born in the 1980s and then traveled to the Han Dynasty and applied all the policies from the era in which he used to live.

-In addition, he loved scientific experiment and invention.
-Wang Mang even performed a post mortem examination himself, in order to persuade people to stop believing in superstitions.
+Besides, he loved the scientific experiments and inventions.
+Wang Mang even performed a post mortem examination himself, to persuade people to stop believing in superstitions.

 Bronze Calipers of the Xin Dynasty — Yangzhou Museum

 "Time Traveler" Wang Mang and His Radical Policies

 Wang Mang claimed all the farmland belonging to the state and did not allow the trading of land.